biocore-ntnu/epic/README.md

 #### Functionality

-epic accepts several input and ChIP files at the same time and accepts bed files (both block-zipped and gzipped) and bam files.
+epic accepts several input and ChIP files at the same time and accepts bed files
+- both block-zipped and gzipped.

 Works on files of any size.